Nampa Personalized Learning Voluntary Device Protection (non-refundable) Agreement

 - Sized for 11.6" Devices (HP ProBook x360 11 EE G1 and Dell Latitude 3189

 - It must provide drop protection for the device

 2.3 CARRYING DEVICES

-- Your device should always be in its case and carried securely when it is outside of a school bag.
+- Your device should always be carried securely when it is outside of a school bag or backpack.
 To protect the screen from damage, device screens should face towards the students backs when placed in their backpacks.
 Please be cautious when placing books, folders, pens, pencils and other items near or on your device.

 - Avoid placing too much pressure and weight on the screen.
 We recommend using a bag with several pockets to keep these items separated.
 Always place your device on top of a stack of books.